antoningr/Agregateur_de_flux_RSS/README.md

 RSS aggregators can be web applications or software installed on a computer or mobile device.
 They can be customized according to the user's preferences, such as selecting specific content sources, setting filters or categorizing feeds.

+## Architecture of an RSS feed aggregator
+The general architecture of an RSS feed aggregator includes three major components: the web scraping, the back-end and the front-end.

+- Web scraping is the process of collecting data from different online sources, such as websites, blogs and RSS feeds.
+In this project, we use web scraping tools such as Beautiful Soup, Scrapy and Selenium to extract information from online sources and store it in our database.

+- The back-end is the part of the project that processes the data collected by web scraping.
+We chose to use the Django framework for the back-end of our application.
+Django is an open source Python-based web framework that allows you to quickly develop complex web applications.
+We also used Kafka for streaming and data flow management, and Cassandra for the database.

+- The front end is the part of the application that the end user sees and uses.
+For our application, we chose to use a JavaScript framework such as React to create a responsive and friendly user interface for end users.
+We also used libraries such as Redux and Axios to handle application state and HTTP requests.

+Overall, the general architecture of the project is designed to be efficient, scalable and easy to maintain.
+The various components are seamlessly integrated to provide a consistent user experience and optimal performance.

 ![](images/architecture_générale_agrégateur_de_flux_RSS.png)